Ji-Hwan Bae Player Props: Pirates vs. Cardinals

 - Hits Prop: Over/under 0.5 hits (Over odds: -222)

 Looking to place a prop bet on Ji-Hwan Bae?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Explore More About This Game